- What does Heartland Film do? Is it just a film festival?

 - Heartland Film Roadshow: The Heartland Film Roadshow travels all across Indiana to offer year-round screenings of select Heartland films to the community.
-Screening venues include the Heartland Basile Theatre, Indianapolis Museum of Art, JCC Indianapolis, The Palladium, The Historic Artcraft Theatre and others.
+Screening venues include the Heartland Basile Theatre, Newfields, JCC Indianapolis, The Palladium, The Historic Artcraft Theatre and others.

 - Heartland Film Institute: The Heartland Film Institute inspires students and young filmmakers through initiatives such as the High School Film Competition and various workshops and seminars at the Festival and throughout the rest of the year.

 - Why is it important for Heartland Film to exist?
 How does the community benefit?

 Do the movies you watch matter?
 Do they do more than just entertain?
 The films we select and exhibit – whether they inspire and uplift, educate and inform, or have the ability to shift audiences’ perspectives on the world – all have one thing in common: they are entertaining films that do more than just entertain.

 Heartland Film champions purposeful filmmaking at the studio and independent level, to support and provide a network for filmmakers who create meaningful work, and to inspire the next generation of filmmakers.